erissatallan/SIR-Epidemiological-Model-ModSimPy/README.md

 The first of these equations suggests that the rate at which individuals move from comparment S to I (contract the infection) is directly proportional to the populations in these compartments, with a proportionality constant $\beta$.
 The second, that infected individuals recover at a rate proportional to their number and a constant $\gamma$.
 The second and third equations dictate that their respective compartments experience growth in populations resulting from the movement of individuals from the previous comparment.

 ## Assumptions
-The fraction of individuals joining and/ or leaving the population is 0 or very small. \newline Time is a continuous variable.
+The fraction of individuals joining and/ or leaving the population is 0 or very small. <br/>
+Time is a continuous variable.
 There are no deaths nor births.
 Permanent immunity is developed upon recovery.